Martha Jackson Jarvis: Career and artistic style

-The "Contemporary Visual Expressions" was an exhibition at the Smithsonian's Anacostia Museum showcasing works by artists: Sam Gilliam, Martha Jackson Jarvis, Keith Morrison, and William T. Williams.
-The exhibit demonstrated the new gallery's versatility and included an installation created by artist and art historian David Driskell, who also served as guest curator for the show.
-The exhibit's highlight was Jackson-Jarvis' "Path of the Avatar", a pinwheel structure that adds energy to the space.
+"Contemporary Visual Expressions" was an exhibition at the Smithsonian's Anacostia Museum showcasing works by Jackson Jarvis, Sam Gilliam, Keith Morrison, and William T. Williams.
+The exhibit demonstrated the new gallery's versatility, and included an installation created by artist and art historian David Driskell, who also served as guest curator for the show.
+The exhibit's highlight was Jackson-Jarvis' Path of the Avatar, a pinwheel structure that adds energy to the space.

-In addition to her artistic contributions, Jackson Jarvis has been an educator and mentor.
-Jackson Jarvis has taught at Howard University and the Maryland Institute College of Art.
+Jackson Jarvis has also been an educator and mentor.
+She has taught at Howard University and the Maryland Institute College of Art.
 Her contributions to education and mentorship have earned her recognition, such as the Distinguished Alumni Award from the Cleveland Institute of Art.